 In 2021-22, Stone Ridge will operate at full capacity on campus without remote or hybrid learning.

 Stone Ridge is prepared to support students and faculty in the event that they have to quarantine due to COVID-19 infection.
 The 1:1 device program will continue to provide individual devices to enable student learning during quarantine.
-If a student must quarantine, their classroom(s) will be equipped with the technology to allow for their synchronous participation in their classes.
+If a student must quarantine, their classroom(s) will be equipped with the technology to allow for synchronous participation in their classes.
 In the event that a teacher must quarantine, instruction will be delivered virtually in the scheduled, on-campus space, and students will log into the virtual class.
 A classroom proctor will be present to supervise the students.
 Students are expected to bring their headphones to school daily so that they are prepared for this situation.
 The flexible systems that equip students and teachers in accessing the classroom technology necessary to enable virtual participation will be rapid and adaptive.

 Guiding Factors for Campus Operations